Itamichan/Japan-Wanderlust/README.md

     * Get a tailored made traveling plan.
     * Potentially get a travel package that will suit their needs the best.
     * They want to find a large variety of travel destinations to Japan.
-    * Possibility to contact he Travel Agency if they are interested in the received offer.
+    * Possibility to contact the Travel Agency if they are interested in the received offer.

 * **Travel Agency**:
-    * Sell their travel packages to Japan.
+    * Sell their Japan travel packages.
     * Get information regarding users' travel preferences in order to update or create new travel packages.

 Both business and customer goals are addressed through user stories.